nielseneli/bull--itpoint/implementation.md

 ## Framework
 The framework is divided into two functions:
-main:
+  `main`:
 This function takes the queue from controller.py and parses the strings, then writes things to view.
-get_wolfram_imagetag:
+  `get_wolfram_imagetag`:
 This function takes a searchterm and calls the Wolfram API, then parses the resulting xml tree for an image and returns the url source.

+In the future, as we get more API integration and functionalities along this vein, this section will expand to cover those.

 ## View
 This defines the objects to be used in the other functions and the methods for updating the reveal.js slideshow.
 The basic object is a slide deck, which must be initialized before creating any slides.
 Then there are two types of slide-- title slides and list slides.
-Each have different methods
+Each have different methods to initialize their certain properties, and have helper methods to add functionality specific to them.

-Code doesn't tell a story by itself.
-Use more effective methods such as flowcharts and architectural or class diagrams to explain how your code works.
-You could consider including or linking to snippets of code to highlight a particularly crucial segment.